AquaticEcoDynamics/Peel_ARC/Data/Fish/README.md

   </kbd>
 </p>

-**Figure.** Map of the sites at which fish communities were sampled throughout the Peel-Harvey Estuary during the current study (2016-2018) and historical studies (1978-2014).
+**Figure 1.** Map of the sites at which fish communities were sampled throughout the Peel-Harvey Estuary during the current study (2016-2018) and historical studies (1978-2014).